Kabuto5/gdx-components/README.md

 ## Some legal info

 This library is provided as is for any kind of use, with fairly limited chances of support.
 Some parts are known to be incomplete and/or not working as intended.
 The author does not take responsibility for any resulting damage.

+## Thanks to

+Thanks to libGDX community for making cross platform OpenGL easy and accesible for those of us who don't speak assembler.